 Employers should maintain documentation for individual accommodation plans, as well as a return-to-work process for temporary disabilities.

 Deadlines for organizations to comply with these standards have already passed:

 - January 1, 2016: Organizations with 50 or more employees

 - January 1, 2017: Organizations with fewer than 50 employees

-Ontario’s government clarified that the AODA video web accessibility requirements do not apply to internal (intranet) websites, nor to content published before 2012.
+Ontario’s government clarified that the AODA compliance does not apply to internal (intranet) websites, nor to content published before 2012.
 However, if an individual requests that content posted before January 1, 2012, be made accessible to them in an alternate format (such as large print or braille), organizations must work with the individual to meet their needs.

 This post was originally published in June 2016 by Emily Griffin and has been updated for freshness, accuracy, and comprehensiveness.